MahaThafar/OncoRTT-Method/README.md

 ## Getting Started

 ### OncoRTT Workflow:
 > Late-stage drug development failures are usually a consequence of ineffective targets.
 Thus, proper target identification is needed, which may be possible using computational approaches.
-In this work, we developed OncoDT, a deep learning (DL)-based method for predicting novel therapeutic targets.
-OncoDT is designed to reduce suboptimal target selection by identifying novel targets based on features of known effective targets using DL approaches.
+In this work, we developed OncoRTT, a deep learning (DL)-based method for predicting novel therapeutic targets.
+OncoRTT is designed to reduce suboptimal target selection by identifying novel targets based on features of known effective targets using DL approaches.

 ### Requirements: